 I do think there are some things that Airbnb could improve:

-- In my opinion, the review system is flawed in favor of the host.
+In my opinion, the review system is flawed in favor of the host.
 You must provide feedback before they do.
-If something goes wrong and you leave a negative review, you are going to get one in return.
+If something goes wrong and you leave a negative review, you will get one in return.
 Disputing this only results in both reviews (theirs and yours) being removed and doing nothing to warn others — another two-way street.

-- The concept of rooms for rent is a liability nightmare.
+The concept of rooms for rent is a liability nightmare.
 It’s just a matter of time before this implodes.
 There has already been one death.
 Who’s at fault when it goes wrong?
 The broker (Airbnb), the host, or the guest?
-In the long run, I think this side of Airbnb’s business will come under more and more scrutiny and decline.
+I think this side of Airbnb’s business will come under more and more scrutiny and decline in the long run.

-There are several articles out there sharing horror stories galore, some with elements of data to substantiate the claims.
+Several articles share horror stories galore, some with data elements to substantiate the claims.
 Few focus on the positive experiences or that share how Airbnb will support you if things go wrong.
-I will share three of my experiences, one amazing, one alright and one horrendous:
+I will share three of my experiences, one amazing, one alright, and one horrendous:

 Amazing Airbnb – Havana, Cuba

 This stay was by far the best of all our experiences with Airbnb.
 It made Cuba for us.
-The apartment was terrific, exactly as described and in a great location.
+The apartment was terrific, exactly as described, and in a great location.
 The host went above and beyond.
-She arranged transportation for us, gave us a local cell phone and provided us with numerous options for things to do.
+She arranged transportation for us, gave us a local cell phone, and provided us with numerous options for things to do.
 Read the reviews for this place – no criticism.
 Precisely what you should expect when booking Airbnb.
-Overall, this has been the norm for us, and many of the frequent travelers I know that use Airbnb.
+Overall, this has been the norm for us, and frequent travelers I know use Airbnb.

 We booked a waterfront place that advertises as having a boat dock and slip.
 Both accurate, but at the time of our booking, it was not clear from the photos that the slip was mostly a dug-out ramp into a small river.
 We get there, the AC is not working, there are temp units in it, and they have been taped up through the windows with gaping holes.
 Think to melt away into oblivion.
 The location itself was not so great, sugar ants everywhere and an unclean fridge – not what we expected.
 We cleaned the fridge, sprayed for the ants, and contacted the host about the AC.
 The host was extremely responsive and did come and fix the temporary AC.
 They also offered to release us and refund us.
 The problem is there was nowhere else to go.
 It was a scalloping season; our choice would have been to go home.

 We didn’t need to contact Airbnb.
 The host responded as expected.
-My only criticism here is that at the time of listing, the place was not ready to be on Airbnb.
+My only criticism here is that the place was not ready to be on Airbnb at the time of listing.
 They acknowledged this, have fixed the issues, and have since updated their photos as well.

-The day of check-in, our flight was delayed, we did not land until 10:20 pm, and we advised the host.
-The host replies verbatim, “Hi there – they key will be in their letterbox as I think they will have already gone on their holidays too so all good with whatever time you get there.
+On the day of check-in, our flight was delayed, we did not land until 10:20 pm, and we advised the host.
+The host replies verbatim, “Hi there – the key will be in their letterbox as I think they will have already gone on their holidays too, so all good with whatever time you get there.
 Safe travels”.